cwittyman/Feed-Rotator/README.md

 --------------------------------------
 This plugin was developed on jQuery 1.7.1.
 Other versions may work, but have not been tested!

+The plugin also makes use of the jQuery plugin [jGFeed](http://archive.plugins.jquery.com/project/jgfeed), which has been included for convenience in retrieving content from XML and JSON feeds.

 Basic Usage
 --------------------------------------